 An absence is classified as authorised when a child has been away from school for a legitimate reason and the school has received notification from a parent or carer.
-For example, if a child has been unwell and the parent telephones the school to explain the absence.
+For example, if a child has been unwell the parent contacts the school to explain the absence.